 Health experts are increasingly recommending that we take a vitamin D supplement.
 The vitamin seems to be very important in many body processes in addition to memory and is not present at high levels in most foods.
 One type of food that does contain significant quantities of the vitamin is oily fish.
-Salmon and sardines are example of oily and healthy fish.
+Salmon and sardines are examples of oily and healthy fish.
 Eggs yolks also contain vitamin D. The vitamin is added to dairy milk.
-Mushrooms contain a fungal form of vitamin D.
+Mushrooms contain a fungal form of the vitamin.

 There are two types of vitamin D in food.
 Cholecalciferol or vitamin D3 is found in animals and is also made by the human skin.
 Ergosterol is made by fungi and is found in their cell membranes.
 It's changed into ergocalciferol, or vitamin D2, by ultraviolet light.
 This process happens naturally.
 In order to increase the level of vitamin D2 produced by fungi, however, supplement manufacturers irradiate the fungi.

 Both vitamin D3 and Vitamin D2 can be used by the human body and both are found in supplements and fortified foods.
-Vitamin D3 seems to be more potent, though.
+Vitamin D3 seems to be more potent, however.

 Another problem with supplementation is that vitamins don't act on their own in the body.
 They require the help of other nutrients These helper nutrients are often present in food but may be lacking in supplements.

-For these reasons, taking megadoses of vitamins isn't recommended unless prescribed by a doctor to treat a diagnosed nutrient deficiency.
+For the reasons mentioned above, taking megadoses of vitamins isn't recommended unless prescribed by a doctor to treat a diagnosed nutrient deficiency.